siv0707/Restaurant-Management-App/README.md

 📊 Build an analytics dashboard with charts for sales, order trends

-📲 Develop a Java desktop application for in-restaurant staff or POS
+📲 Develop a Java desktop application for in-restaurant staff or pos

 👤 Author & Contact
 Siva Surya